 There is no greater space mythology akin to Star Trek (another show I never watched).
 Now I understand this lack of world-building was mainly due to budget constraints for the science fiction show.
 To create a whole new human-based society from scratch a la Star Wars would be greatly expensive for the Vancouver shot show, but I found their explanation of a human consciousness that recreates a similar culture and society throughout history a little lame.
 A single culture on an Earth-like planet, much less across solar systems feels odd to me.
 Forgive my over critical eye.
 Also, I cannot stand the constant use of the made up profanity, "frak".
 It find its use forced and overdone.

-Anyways, when I heard there would be a spin-off based on the show set 58 years before the events of Battlestar Galactica, not centered in space but on family drama instead, I was intrigued.
+Anyways, when I heard there would be a spin-off based on the show set 58 years before the events of Battlestar Galactica, not centred in space but on family drama instead, I was intrigued.
 What I like about the Syfy series, is the social commentary on our society, despite its overt and obvious themes.
 Caprica is set in an ultra-liberal, polytheist society where open-mindedness, vices, and hyper sexuality is widely accepted.
 However, racism and prejudice is overt and out in the open instead of hidden or repressed.
 Capricans accept plural marriage, homosexuality and such as openly and tolerantly.
 But with this, there is great strife.
 Caprican society worships multiple Gods (a la ancient Greece) in an almost secular way as monotheists in society are feared and treated as radicals and terrorists.

 The very idea of believing in a single, all-knowing, all-powerful entity is considered very dangerous and irresponsible.
 Caprica is a world somewhat opposite of ours with reverse persecution.
 I find the commentary very intelligent.
 It is a very different show than its predecessor and you can see how the liberal themes and dangers (analagous to modern European war) lead into the more militaristic, conservative commentary in Battlestar Galactica (akin to contemporary American war).